cultureteamco/website/clients/odg.md

 ODG’s teams were required to pitch the value proposition of the business during the strategy day.
 In preparation for this pitch, Culture Team would get them in the mindset to approach the question; ‘What is the purpose of the unit?’, among others.
 Then, on the actual day, Culture Team would run a second session, focused on team bonding.

-We customised ‘Playdough & Mime’ (link to game) to take the teams on a journey through the user’s eyes, enabling them to reach a conclusion on the value proposition, from the user’s perspective.
+We customised {{>link link-game="playdough-mime" text="‘Playdough and Mime’"}} to take the teams on a journey through the user’s eyes, enabling them to reach a conclusion on the value proposition, from the user’s perspective.
 The exercise was so successful that the team, being agile, decided that continuing with the planned pitches would be superfluous.

 Rejoining the team a couple of days later to slip seamlessly into their strategy day felt like rejoining friends.

+{{>link link-contact-client="odg" text="Sounds like your team?"}}

 {{>column-end}}